Consequences of Minimal Entanglement in Bosonic Field Theories: Appendix

 In this paper, we choose to define states that are closely related to $s$-wave states.\footnote{Another approach is to use momentum wavepackets, as studied recently \cite{Kowalska:2024kbs}.
 However, the wavepacket approach has an undetermined parameter $\Delta$ which, as a ratio of delta functions with zero argument, is ill-defined. } Similar to \cite{Chang:2019vez}, we define states $|\alpha, P\rangle$ that have a discrete index $\alpha$ with total four momentum $P$, normalized so that $\langle \alpha, P | \beta, P'\rangle = \delta_{\alpha\beta}(2\pi)^4 \delta^4(P-P').$ For these states, $\langle \alpha, P | S |\beta, P'\rangle = (2\pi)^4 \delta^4(P-P') S_{\alpha\beta}$ where $S_{\alpha\beta}=\delta_{\alpha\beta}+i M_{\alpha\beta}$ is a normal unitary matrix and where the completeness relation is $\mathbb{1} = \sum_\alpha \int \frac{d^4P}{(2\pi)^4} |\alpha, P\rangle \langle \alpha, P|.$

 For this paper, we will define a 2-body subset of these states.
 In the center of mass frame of $P$, we define

 which consist of scalars of type $k, l$ with respective individual momentum $p_1, p_2$ and total momentum $P=p_1+p_2.$ Without the theta function, these are $s$-wave states containing two scalars.
 The theta function ensures that the $k$ particle moves to the right (and from momentum conservation, the $l$ particle will move to the left).
 Since moving left or right distinguishes those particles, this distinguishes the state $|k,l,P\rangle$ from $|l,k,P\rangle$ and will ensure that these give a product vector space of size $d^2$ if $k,l =1, \cdots d.$ This mocks up a simple EPR-like setup where there are ideal detectors to the left and right, which can perfectly measure the particles that come through them.
+Note that if we were to consider scattering where $i, j$ cannot be the same particle, we could just integrate over the full angular range, resulting in the standard partial waves.

 We can fix the normalization $C_{kl}$ by requiring $\langle i,j, P' | k,l, P\rangle = \delta_{ik}\delta_{jl}(2\pi)^4 \delta^4(P-P')$.
 This is satisfied if $C_{kl}= \sqrt{\frac{8\pi \sqrt{P^2}}{|\vec{p}_k|_{cm}}}$, which in the center of mass frame gives